 For the first time, we are seeing video from inside a Florida movie theater that captured the shooting death of a 43-year old father.
 It was shown in court during a bond hearing for the 71-year old gunman Curtis Reeves.
 He's a retired police officer and his lawyers say he opened fire in self-defense.
 Martin Savidge breaks down what's on the tape.

-Anderson discussed this with CNN legal analysts Mark Geragos and Sunny Hostin
+Anderson discussed all of this with criminal defense attorney Mark Geragos and former federal prosecutor Sunny Hostin.

 Anderson Cooper goes beyond the headlines to tell stories from many points of view, so you can make up your own mind about the news.
 Tune in weeknights at 8 and 10 ET on CNN.

 Questions or comments?
 Send an email

 Want to know more?
 Go behind the scenes with